cheshire137/soma-chrome/README.md

 Pull requests welcome!

-1. `npm install` to install necessary packages and get a config.js to customize.
+In Chrome:

+1. Navigate to `chrome://extensions/`
+1. Toggle on "Developer mode" in the top right
-1. In Chrome at `chrome://extensions/`, click 'Load unpacked extension...' and choose the extension/ directory.
+1. Click "Load Unpacked" and choose the extension/ directory

 ## How to Check Code Style